 - Choice of Cardio exercise

 With just these four exercises, you can already engage your entire body, from the shoulders down the legs, and everything in between.
+This is because all the exercises are compound in nature.
 Here is the order in which you will rotate the exercises.

 |Day||Exercise||Sets x Reps|